Crown of Norway: In heraldry

 The official crown of Norway has its official heraldic rendition.
 This design has been changed over the years and is most commonly recognised sitting atop the coat of arms of Norway.
 However, many sections of government and especially the military are permitted to use the Crown of Norway on their shields.
 The use of the crown is heavily regulated and must always be displayed at the top of any page or other display.

 The demi-lion on top of the crown was used by Norwegian governmental authorities from 1905, but was often omitted from about the year 1920, and officially omitted in the Royal Decree on the "arms of the realm" (Norwegian: riksvåpenet) from March 19, 1937.
-The demi-lion was omitted from the Royal Coat of Arms of Norway when it was redesigned for the present king, Harald V.
+The demi-lion was omitted from the Royal Coat of Arms of Norway when it was redesigned for Harald V.